Sarcophagus Front, The Return of the Body of Meleager to Kalydon, 220–230 AD

-Compare the portrayal of figures in the foreground and background.
+- Compare the figures in the foreground and background.
 What do you notice regarding overlapping, depth, and detail?
-Using the sculpture, explain theses terms: high relief and low relief.
+How has the artist used high relief and low relief to their advantage?

-Hypothesize what the sculptor could be depicting?
+- Look closely at the scene depicted.
 What might have happened before this scene?
-After?
+What might have happened after?
 Support your inferences with details from the work of art.

 - Examine the faces and gestures of the people portrayed.
 What emotions do they reflect?
 What might they be thinking?
 How can you tell?

-Which figure could be Meleagar’s mother?
+- Which figure could be Meleager’s mother?
 Why?
 Give evidence from the work of art to support your theory.
-How does the artist portray her as exhibiting pathos, or sadness?
+How does the artist portray her emotion?

-Stonecutters mass-produced sarcophagi, and sometimes would leave one figure’s head uncarved so a portrait of the deceased could be added later.
-Using clues of hairstyle and positioning, hypothesize which figure could depict the deceased in this sarcophagus?
+- Stonecutters mass-produced sarcophagi, and sometimes would leave one figure’s head uncarved so a portrait of the deceased could be added later.
+Based on this information, hypothesize which figure could depict the deceased in this sarcophagus.
 Explain your reasoning using clues from the work of art.

 Introduce sequential words such as next, later, then, finally.

-• Using the descriptions and lists of adjectives and adverbs generated above, have students write narratives.
-Optional: narratives can accompany the storyboards produced in the art lesson, entitled “Drawing Storyboards”.
+Using the descriptions and lists of adjectives and adverbs generated above, have students write narratives.
 Encourage students to include rich details and dialogue to bring their stories to life.